Stewart-Jumbe/E-commerce/README.md.txt

 15. Added Update functionality to CustomerAccountService and implemented method in CustomerAccountServiceDB, Put request with ReponseEntity added to Controller
 16.Created a series of customer accounts (in postman) 17.Updated a specic customer account using a customer id

+//Delete (on delete_feature branch)
+18. Added DELETE functionality to CustomerAccountService and implemented method in CustomerAccountServiceDB, Delete request with ReponseEntity added to Controller
+19.Created a series of customer accounts (in postman) 20.Deleted a specic customer account using a customer id